 One of the methods for a clear CTA is to make the background color of CTA different from all other colors on the webpage.
 Suppose your webpage has white background then something in orange will flash out without annoying the customer.

-A Danish ecommerce website which is car accessories business have increased their conversions by up to 17.18% just by making changes in their CTA.
+A Danish ecommerce website which is car accessories business has increased their conversions by up to 17.18% just by making changes in their CTA.

 5. Improve your Page Speed